Jump to

 Average SSDI payments in Alabama

 According to the most recent SSA data, the average monthly SSDI benefit Alabama residents receive is $1,333.89 — about $50 higher than the national average.
-However, your exact SSDI benefit check depends on your work history and the maximum possible SSDI benefit is about $3,600 in 2023.
+However, your exact SSDI benefit check depends on your work history and the maximum possible SSDI benefit is $3,822 in 2024.

 Average SSI payments in Alabama